UK Ancestry Visas Application Rejected – Reasons & What You Can Do About Them

 Three – I Cannot Raise the Required Funds to Show I can Support Myself While in the UK on an Ancestry Visa

-To successfully apply for a UK Ancestry Visa, you must have sufficient available in your bank account.
+To successfully apply for a UK Ancestry Visa, you must have sufficient available in your bank account as evidence of your ability to support yourself in the UK.
 These funds need to have been in your account for at least 90 days prior to your application.
-In addition, you will need to pay the Healthcare Surcharge upfront for you and your dependents.
-For a family of four people, this may total £4,000.
+In addition, you will need to pay the visa application fee of £610 per person and the Immigration Health Surcharge upfront for you and your dependents.
+This is currently charged at £624 per person per year of visa being granted and the rate is subject to periodic review by the Secretary of State.
+At present, this may total £12,480 for a family of four people.

 You can use a sponsor to satisfy your financial requirement of the visa.
 This could be a parent, employer or friend.
 In your application, you will need to enclose a document from them stating they are providing the funds you need to support yourself and your dependents during your initial months in the country.